giovaniortolani/ga4-unified-tag-for-webview-web-app-example-app/README.md

 # GA4 Unified Tag for Webview (Web & App) | Example App
 This sample app used the [Android Smart WebView](https://github.com/mgks/Android-SmartWebView) as a foundation.
 Please refer to the original project documentation in the URL provided.

+It is an educational material to show how you can integrate the GTM template [GA4 Unified Tag for Webview (Web & App) | Commands Tag](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag
+) in a real app.

 ## Getting Started

 These instructions will help you get your app copy up and running on your local machine for development and testing purposes.